Walkthroughs / Flock Around / Whistles, Seeds, Money, and Best Early Upgrades

 Highlight Lifers$5,000Requires Highlight Birds.
 Birds with zero guidebook photos highlight differently.

 Highlight Shinies$10,000Requires Highlight Birds.
-Shiny birds highlight differently, which is a big help when the sparkle sound hits and everyone suddenly forgets how walking works.
+Shiny birds highlight differently, which helps when the sparkle sound hits and everyone starts looking at once.

 ItemCostNotes

-Common bird whistles$5,000 eachReusable.
-Best first whistle tier if one common bird keeps ducking your camera.
+Common bird whistles$2,000 eachReusable.
+The best first whistle tier if one common bird keeps dodging your camera.

-Uncommon bird whistles$7,000 eachReusable.
+Uncommon bird whistles$3,000 eachReusable.
 Good after you have basic camera and binocular upgrades.

-Rare bird whistles$10,000 eachReusable.
+Rare bird whistles$4,000 eachReusable.
 Save these for known missing guidebook pages.

-Epic bird whistles$20,000 eachReusable.
-Late cleanup money, not first-session money.
+Epic bird whistles$6,000 eachReusable.
+Cleanup money, not first-session money.

 Best Early Spending Order

 1. Buy Zoom Level 1 and Film Capacity 1 first.
-For $2,000 total, you get cleaner shots from safer distance and longer trips before returning to a Develop-o-tron.
+For $2,000 total, you get cleaner shots from safer range and longer trips before returning to a Develop-o-tron.

 2. Buy Highlight Birds next.
 It makes scanning brush, branches, and water edges much less fussy.

-3. Add Highlight Lifers once you are actively filling blank guidebook pages.
-This is the point where you start feeling like the person in the group who actually knows where the tiny chirping dot went.
+3. Add Highlight Lifers once you are filling blank guidebook pages.
+This is when lifer hunts start feeling much more controlled.

 4. Keep upgrading Zoom and Film Capacity in pairs as money allows.
-More zoom helps shy birds.
-More film helps when spawns are scattered or your co-op crew turns one outing into a photo buffet.
+More zoom helps with shy birds.
+More film helps when spawns are spread out or co-op turns one outing into a long photo run.

 5. Buy Bird Identifier before expensive whistles if you are still seeing unfamiliar birds.
-It saves money by telling you what you are looking at before you chase the wrong checklist entry.
+It helps you avoid spending money while chasing the wrong checklist entry.

 6. Use $150 seeds once you know the target bird's preference.
-Drop them where you can watch from a little distance, then crouch or stand still and let the bird come into a photo-friendly spot.
+Drop them where you can watch from a little distance, then crouch or stand still and let the bird move into a better shot.

 7. Buy your first whistle only when a specific bird is blocking progress.
-Whistles are strong, but they do not replace quiet feet, binocular checks, and a clean frame.
+Whistles are useful, but they do not replace quiet feet, binocular checks, and a clean frame.

 8. Buy Highlight Shinies before serious shiny hunting.
-Shiny sightings are still variable, so the upgrade is about reacting fast when luck finally flutters by.
+Shiny sightings are still variable, so the upgrade is about reacting fast when luck finally shows up.

 Ask for help in the comments below!